Home

 When you purchase items such as these carvings and paintings, from the artists themselves, the cost is much lower than if you bought the same item in a store.

-for much less than the original asking price.
+for less than the original asking price.

 I also visited several stores which specialize in these art forms, Hill's Native Art on Water Street in Gastown, is a place you don't want to miss!